 DWELL residencies are offered to women artists over fifty.
 We especially wish to encourage artists who may be returning to practice after a break or who come to it later in life.

 The first DWELL artist was UK artist Rhiannon Evans who started a residency in October 2019.
-Due to the Covid 19 pandemic the residency was extended into 2021 with an end of residency exhibition in October 2021.
+Due to the Covid 19 pandemic her residency was extended, with an end of residency exhibition in October 2021.
+Read about her residency here.

 Read about her residency here.